 In 2002, one mother admitted to using marijuana during her pregnancy and one deceased infant tested positive for the "products of cocaine."
 There is no information on substance abuse for mothers who abandoned their infants in 2003 and 2004.
 In 2005, one mother who abandoned her infant had a long-standing history of methamphetamine abuse.
 In 2006, one mother who abandoned her infant is reported to have had a history of methamphetamine and amphetamine abuse.
-There is no information on substance abuse for mothers who abandoned their infants in 2007 to 2012.
+There is no information on substance abuse for mothers who abandoned their infants in 2007 to 2013.
+In 2014, one mother had a history of amphetamine use.
+In 2015, one mother who abandoned her infant is reported to have had a history of drug abuse.